simon987/dataarchivist.net/content/posts/ytdl_1.md

 ## Live streams

-While a cron job will download all videos uploaded by a channel (if the uploader does not delete the video between executions), it does not handle live streams.
+While a cron job downloads all videos uploaded by a channel (if the uploader does not delete the video between executions), it does not handle live streams.
 Youtube-dl allows you to download live streams with the same command but you obviously have to start the execution during the stream.
 Below is a different approach that takes advantage of the Youtube email notification feature.
-This simple Python script reads your last 3 emails and searches for a youtube link in the email body.
+This simple Python script reads your last 3 emails and searches for a Youtube link in the email body.
 It will immediately start downloading the video using the youtube-dl Python library.
 You can use this method to download uploaded videos as well as live streams.
-If you are using a gmail account, you will need to genrate an [App Password](https://security.google.com/settings/security/apppasswords) to allow the script to login.
+If you are using a Gmail account, you will need to generate an [App Password](https://security.google.com/settings/security/apppasswords) to allow the script to login.

 {{<highlight python "linenos=table">}}